Joined: 22 Sep 2008

 It can also be done from the Administration>>Commands tab.

-CHECK all of this (VINT, Build allowed etc.)and be sure.
-However, some of the information in the Wiki is out of date in that there are sometimes newer builds.
-If your device says you are to use generic_micro, then any later "micro" build should ok, unless your router has specific instructions.
+CHECK all of this (Nv60, Build allowed etc.)and be sure.
+However, some of the information in the Wiki is out of date in that there are sometimes newer builds but generally the wiki install for your router has reliable specific instructions.
 If it says you can use generic_standard, then any standard build can be used.

 So, if it says that you can use, for example Generic_Standard v.24 12548 you could also use NEWD_Standard svn12874, or, if you need a VINT build, VINT_Standard svn12548.
 You should never use builds that have a specific name of the router in the name of build that is not the name of YOUR router!
 (These are also called 'trailed builds') Ie. Don't use v24-10700_NEWD_mini_wr850g-v2-v3.bin (which is for a wr850 v.2 router, in a WRT54gl router!
 If there is not a specific build for your router, use flash size to determine the build, as explained above.